 The main drawback of the designed control board is the incorporation of a trim potentiometer to adjust the current of the motor coils.
 This could have been implemented through the microcontroller’s ability to generate pulse width modulation (PWM) signals to allow for on-the-fly current adjustments which would not only accommodate motors with different current requirements but also allow for the motor current to be increased at the apex of the circular movement to increase the holding torque.
 By doing this, the motor would be less likely to skip steps from the increased moment arm generated by the weight of the scanning apparatus throughout its travel circumference.
 By then reducing the current once this point is passed, the hazard of the increased current creating enough thermal mass to cause the system to fail is mitigated.

+One limitation of the mechanical design is the physical routing of the wires for the NEMA 23 stepper motor.
+By using the motor as a counterbalance, the wires were then forced to be housed outside the rest of the assembly and floated freely.
+In general, this was not problematic, but did lead to anomalous mesh bodies during faster scans which required additional post-processing.
+Future designs would benefit from static motor mounting to mitigate this issue.

+The scope of the test scans produced for this research was limited; rather than testing on a human subject, a simple simulator for an amputee’s residual limb was used.
+This made repeatability easier by eliminating variability in subject arm placement.

+In general, the novel 3D scanning apparatus developed for this study shows promise for the enhancement of low-cost residual limb models.
+Inconsistencies in the stitching of meshes were rectified by the repeatability and smoothness of scanner trajectories about the simulated residual limb, and scanning times were drastically reduced compared to comparable methods.
+Operation of the apparatus was simple, and made easily compatible with the existing 3D scanning workflow, allowing for seamless integration into the simulated clinical setting.

+Future research relating to this apparatus will focus on the optimization of scanning speed, testing on human subjects, and redesigning for use in lower-limb amputees.

 Acknowledgements